Human Connectome Project: Connectomes Related to Human Disease

 Fourteen research groups investigate how connections in the brain change during the course of a particular disease.
 Four of the groups focus on Alzheimer's disease or dementia.
 Alzheimer's disease and dementia are diseases that begin during aging.
 Memory loss and cognitive impairment mark the progression of these diseases.
 While scientists consider Alzheimer's disease to be a disease with a specific cause, dementia actually describes symptoms which could be attributed to a number of causes.
 Two other research groups investigate how diseases that disrupt vision change connectivity in the brain.
 Another four of the research groups focus on anxiety disorders and major depressive disorder, psychological disorders that result in abnormal emotional regulation.
 Two more of the research groups focus on the effects of psychosis, a symptom of some psychological disorders in which an individual perceives reality differently than others do.
 One of the teams researches epilepsy, a disease characterized by seizures.
 Finally, one research team is documenting the brain connections of the Amish people, a religious and ethnic group that has high rates of some psychological disorders.

 Although theories have been put forth about the way brain connections change in the diseases under investigation, many of these theories have been supported by data from healthy populations.
 For example, an analysis of the brains of healthy individuals supported the theory that individuals with anxiety disorders and depression have less connectivity between their emotional centers and the areas that govern attention.
 By collecting data specifically from individuals with these diseases, researchers hope to have a more certain idea of how brain connections in these individuals change over time.

 Status

-The project has yet to be officially declared complete.
+The project was completed in 2021. and a retrospective analysis is available.
+A number of new projects have started based on the results.